Skip to Content

 • VERSATILE USE.
 This ball mount has a 2-inch x 2-inch shank and a 6-inch drop, making it great for larger, lifted trucks and Jeeps.
 It also features a...

-CURT 45900 Adjustable Trailer Hitch Ball Mount, 2-Inch Receiver, 6-Inch Drop, 2 and 2-5/16-Inch Balls, 14,000 lbs , Black
+CURT 45900 Adjustable Trailer Hitch Ball Mount, 2-Inch Receiver, 6-Inch Drop, 2 and 2-5/16-Inch Balls, 14,000 lbs

-• HIGHLY VERSATILE.
-Adapt your trailer hitch to any towing situation with the highly versatile and easily adjustable design of this adjustable ball...
+• HIGHLY VERSATILE — Adapt your trailer hitch to any towing situation with the highly versatile and easily adjustable design of this adjustable ball...

 Weight Distribution Hitch

-Sometimes, depending on the amount of rise or drop, you can use a weight distribution hitch to help distribute the trailer tongue weight across all the wheels of your towing vehicle, allowing for a more stable towing experience.
+Sometimes (depending on the amount of rise or drop), you can use a weight distribution hitch to help distribute the trailer tongue weight across all the wheels of your towing vehicle, allowing for a more stable towing experience.

 Final Note

-We hope this post has illustrated why proper trailer hitch height is so important.
+We hope this post has demonstrated the importance of proper trailer hitch height.
 Towing level is extremely important because hitch height impacts your towing experience in a number of significant ways.
+For an excellent visual tutorial on the factors we’ve discussed in this post, we recommend this YouTube video by Robert Pepper:

-Free RVing Tips, Tricks, Reviews, Giveaways & More
+Free RVing Tips, Tricks, Reviews & Giveaways

-Subscribe to our daily newsletter!
-We’ve been full-time RVers for 20 years (!) and share everything we’ve learned about RVing in our daily blog posts.
-Join our online community to receive a wealth of great RVing knowledge delivered right to your inbox.
+As 20-year full-timers, we share everything we’ve learned about RVing over the years.
+Join our online community to receive a wealth of great RVing knowledge delivered daily to your inbox.

-Whether this is your first time on the road or you’re a seasoned full-timer, you’ll love the wide range of RVing topics we cover.
-Don’t miss a single article or any of our famous RV gear GiveawaysSubscribe today!
+Whether you’re a new RVer or a seasoned full-timer, you’ll love the wide range of RVing topics we cover.
+Don’t miss a single article or any of our famous Giveaways.
+Subscribe to our newsletter today!

 We'd Love It If You Shared This!